jdkruzr/notable1/readme.md

 * 📝 **Quick Pages:** Quickly create a new page using the Quick Pages feature.
 * 📒 **Notebooks:** Keep related notes together and easily switch between different notebooks based on your needs.
 * 📁 **Folders:** Create folders to organize your notes.
+* 🤖 **AI Integration:** Chat with your locally hosted LLMs directly on your e-ink device for enhanced note-taking and analysis.
+* 📅 **Calendar Integration:** Effortlessly create appointments by writing down dates and times in your notes.
+* 🔄 **Obsidian Integration:** Capture spontaneous notes and let AI automatically organize them within your Obsidian vault.
 * 🤏 **Editors' Mode Gestures:** [Intuitive gesture controls](#gestures) to enhance the editing experience.

 ## Download